vinhnghi223/country-picker/README.md

 * Requests are only called when needed

-* Reactive programming, essential unit testing for services logic
+* Reactive programming and essential unit testing for services logic